Editor's PickExclusive Interview With Matt Davey, COO Of 1Password

 2. Question: Do you agree that employees take cybersecurity protocols at home seriously and even better than they do in the office?
 If yes, why is it so?

-Matt Davey: I do and our research very clearly backs it up.
+Matt Davey: I do, and our research very clearly backs it up.
 In our survey, 63% of IT workers said they believe employees are following security protocols and requirements better when working from home — and 58% of employees say they are following home security protocols better than they did while in the office.

-We feared people would be more relaxed at home and be more likely to slip up, and were pleasantly surprised to see that employees are taking on the mantle of security themselves.
+We feared people would be more relaxed at home and be more likely to slip up, and we were pleasantly surprised to see that employees are taking on the mantle of security themselves.

 3. Question: Given how long your company has been in business – about 14 years – how would you describe the progress of remote working from then till now?
 Have there been any major changes?

-Matt Davey: At 1Password we’ve been an almost entirely remote workforce for 14 years, and have learned a lot along the way.
+Matt Davey: At 1Password, we’ve been an almost entirely remote workforce for 14 years and have learned a lot along the way.

-Keeping communication open and collaboration going can be one of the biggest challenges of working from home – loneliness can creep in and teams can begin to feel siloed.
+Keeping communication open and collaboration going can be one of the biggest challenges of working from home – loneliness can creep in, and teams can begin to feel siloed.
 The major changes for our teams have been the proliferation of fantastic digital collaboration tools like Slack, Basecamp, and Google Meet.

 Setting expectations from the start has been crucial.
 The most important expectations to set are those around working hours, availability, and processes and priorities.
 Whatever the expectations, we communicate them clearly from the start and make sure that everyone fully understands the rules by which we’re now working.

 Maintaining teams’ happiness and work-life balance is just as important as laying the structural groundwork for remote working.
 Difficulty unplugging is one of the top struggles of remote workers, so it’s crucial to encourage people to take proper breaks and time away from their desks – and actually mean it.
-There are also lots of ways workers can help themselves like dedicating a space to work, thinking about how you use devices, dressing for work, sticking to a regular schedule, and getting up and moving.
+There are also lots of ways workers can help themselves, like dedicating a space to work, thinking about how you use devices, dressing for work, sticking to a regular schedule, and getting up and moving.

 We’re lucky to have the opportunity to meet, work (and then hang out with) folks from diverse backgrounds from all over the world.
 Yes, this happens while working together, but often, it’s the informal, unstructured chats that hold the most value to team wellbeing.
 We have happy hour video calls where colleagues can shoot the breeze with a beer, play online sessions of Settlers of Catan, and share endless Animal Crossing screenshots in our #topic-gaming chat in Slack.